seananderson/metafolio/inst/ms/ms.md

 In our ecological portfolios, we defined assets as stream-level populations and portfolios as salmon metapopulations.
-\R{B1}The specific configuration of our model refers to salmon that spend extended time rearing in freshwaters
+The specific configuration of our model refers to salmon that spend extended time rearing in freshwaters
 (e.g. steelhead [*Oncorhynchus mykiss*], sockeye salmon [*O. nerka*],